redox-os/redox/README.md

 # Redox
 Redox is a Rust based operating system, designed to be modular and secure.
+The developer blog can be found at https://redox-os.org

 ## Building on Ubuntu
 - Run the setup script and enter your password when prompted (to install Rust compiler and its dependencies)